fatimaabubakaradam/startup-website/README.md

 - **Mobile View:** Designed for smaller screens .
 - **Desktop View:** Features a layout that utilizes larger screen

-Key features include:
-- **Interactive Navigation:**  Quick access to different sections of the site with smooth transitions.
-- **Responsive Layout:** Custom navigation and section design for both mobile and desktop experiences

 ## Screenshots

 *(Add mobile and desktop view screenshots here)*